The following navigation utilizes arrow, enter, escape, and space bar key commands. Left and right arrows move through

 Examples of plans that teams have developed at past institutes include the following:

 Three key themes will weave throughout the institute—preparation, climate, and mentorship.
 Each day will include lectures, case studies, and breakout sessions—facilitated by leaders in higher education—that are designed to promote networking and collaboration.
 The discussions will inform and prompt discussion about current solutions to broadening participation of underrepresented students and to stimulate new creative solutions.
 Institute participants will gain a wealth of resources and personal connections that will help them increase participation by a wide population of students.

-This institute was last held March 23-25, 2018, at Bowie State University, Bowie, MD.
+Last Offering: This institute was last held March 22-24, 2019, at Whitworth University, Spokane, WA.